Our Arlington location is now open. Call today to book your appointment!

 Yes, oral pathology plays a crucial role in detecting oral cancer.
 Suspicious growths, sores, or tissue abnormalities can be examined through biopsies and laboratory testing to determine if cancer is present.
 Early diagnosis is critical, as it allows for prompt treatment and better outcomes.
 Regular dental check-ups and professional evaluations help with early detection and prevention.

 If you're experiencing unusual symptoms in your mouth or have concerns about oral health, don't wait to seek care.
 At Sexton Oral & Maxillofacial Surgery, Drs.
-Sexton, Weiskopf, and Russ are dedicated to providing comprehensive oral pathology services to diagnose and treat a wide range of oral conditions in Germantown, Arlington, Memphis, and surrounding area patients.
+Sexton and Weiskopf are dedicated to providing comprehensive oral pathology services to diagnose and treat a wide range of oral conditions in Germantown, Arlington, Memphis, and surrounding area patients.
 Their advanced diagnostic techniques and personalized treatment plans are designed to ensure the best outcomes for your oral health.
 Contact us in Memphis, TN today to schedule a consultation and take proactive steps toward maintaining a healthy and confident smile.

 privacy We respect your privacy